Shaheen falcon: Etymology

 Shaheen and other variations come from Middle Persian šāhēn (literally "majestic, kingly") and the given name Šāhēn.
 Compare Middle Armenian շահէն (šahēn) and Old Armenian Շահէն (Šahēn).
-It has two meanings in Persian/Farsi: falcon, especially the Barbary falcon.
-The second meaning is a pointer of a scale.
+It has two meanings in Persian/Farsi: falcon, especially the Barbary falcon; the second meaning being a pointer of a scale.
+Scholars of Persian and the Russian ornithologist Georgi Petrovich Dementiev have noted that the name shaheen in Persian literature actually referred to Falco peregrinus babylonicus.

 Taxonomy

-The taxon was formally described by Carl Jakob Sundevall in 1837 as a separate species, Falco peregrinator, based on a juvenile specimen caught on a ship between Sri Lanka and the Nicobar Islands.
+The taxon was formally described by Carl Jakob Sundevall in 1837 as a separate species Falco peregrinator, based on a juvenile specimen caught on a ship between Sri Lanka and the Nicobar Islands.
 Its taxonomic status as a subspecies of Falco peregrinus has been controversial for several years.
 Amidst conflicting views by ornithologists in the mid-19th century, the shaheen falcon was described as three new species: Falco shaheen from south India was described by Jerdon in 1839, Falco micrurus from Nepal and Burma was described by Hodgson in 1844, and Falco atriceps from Northern India was described by Hume in 1869.
 These three species were generally accepted as distinct until around the turn of the century, when all three were lumped together with Sundevall's Falco peregrinator as Falco peregrinus peregrinator.

-The subspecies name peregrinator, Latin for a wanderer or habitual traveler, reflects its traveling ability.
+The subspecies name peregrinator, Latin for a wanderer or habitual traveler, was selected by Sundevall for its similarity to the species name peregrinus of the peregrine falcon, because Sundevall recognised the close similarity of his new bird to that.

-The common English name shahin should not be confused with the same word in the Indo-European language Persian, the Turkic language Turkish, and the Afroasiatic language Arabic, where it may refer to falcons or a species of falcon.
-In the Indo-European language Hindi, shahin or shahin kohi (koh refers to a hill) refer to the female of the peregrinator subspecies, while males of the subspecies are referred to as kohila.
+The common English name shahin should not be confused with the same word in the Indo-European language, Persian, the Turkic language Turkish, and the Afroasiatic language Arabic, where it may refer to falcons or a species of falcon.
+In the Indo-European language Hindi, shahin or shahin kohi (koh refers to a hill) refer to females of F. p. peregrinator, while males of the subspecies are referred to as kohila.

 Description

 The shaheen is a small and powerful-looking falcon with blackish upperparts, rufous underparts with fine, dark streaks, and white on the throat.
 The complete black face mask is sharply demarcated from the white throat.
 It has distinctive rufous underwing-coverts.
-It differs in all these features from the paler F. p. calidus, which is a scarce winter migrant to Sri Lanka.
+It differs in all these features from the paler F. p. calidus, which is a winter visitor to India, Sri Lanka, and elsewhere in southern Asia.
 Males and females have similar markings and plumage; apart from size there is no sexual dimorphism.
-The birds range in length from 380 to 440 mm.
+The birds range in length from 38 to 44 cm.
 The male is about the size of a house crow (Corvus splendens); the female is larger.